AlgorithmiKee/notes/Machine_Learning/Bayes Model Averaging.md

 ## Examples of Bayesian Inference

 In general, the posterior and the posterior predictive requires numerical approximation since they have no closed-form solution.
-Here, we show two exceptions.
+Here, we show two exceptions where the prior and the posterior belong to the same parameteric family.

 ### Learning a Bernoulli Distribution with Beta Prior